Skip to main content

 Hydrate, Hydrate, Hydrate

-When the weather heats up, make sure you drink enough fluids throughout the day to stay hydrated, and enjoy water-rich foods including crisp lettuce, watermelon, grapefruit, broccoli and tomatoes.
+When the temperature heats up, make sure you drink enough fluids throughout the day to stay hydrated, and enjoy water-rich foods including crisp lettuce, watermelon, grapefruit, broccoli and tomatoes.

 It's surprisingly easy to lose a few pounds of water weight through sweating.
 Weigh yourself before and after working out, and replace each pound of weight lost with 2 to 3 cups of water.
 Water is a good choice because it moves quickly through your digestive tract and into your tissues.
 If you're sweating heavily or exercising for more than 60 minutes, sports drinks can help your body rehydrate more efficiently.